UPI vs Credit Card in India 2026: Which Should You Actually Use?

 KickassOpinion Verdict

 Neither is universally better — the right tool depends on the transaction.
 But if you are currently using only UPI for everything, you are leaving thousands of rupees in annual rewards on the table.
 Get a no-annual-fee cashback credit card, use it for online and large purchases, pay the full bill monthly, and keep UPI for everything else.
+For our full credit card rankings read best credit cards in India.
 Financial Optimisation Rating: 9/10.